-- 3.1 There is a statutory requirement for internal audit to work in accordance with the 'proper audit practices'.
-These 'proper audit practices' are in effect the new 'Public Sector Internal Audit Standards'.
-The Internal Audit Charter reflects this, and replaces the previous internal audit terms of reference.
-The Charter is a formal document that defines the activity, purpose, authority and responsibility of internal audit, and establishes its position within the Authority. - 3.2 The terms of reference for internal audit, were originally prepared in line with the example originally given in the CIPFA Code of Practice for Internal Audit in Local Government in the United Kingdom 2006, and were last reviewed and approved by the Audit Committee in January 2013.
-The CIPFA Code has now been replaced by the new set of Public Sector Internal Audit Standards.
+3.1 There is a statutory requirement for internal audit to work in accordance with the 'proper audit practices'.
+These 'proper audit practices' are in effect the 'Public Sector Internal Audit Standards'.
+The Internal Audit Charter reflects this and was first approved by the Audit Committee in January 2014.
+They are now due for their first annual review.